Data protection: overview

 - Ensure that information is completely erased from obsolete computer hardware and portable storage devices.
 Deleting the data is not sufficient.
 Ask your local IT team for the best method of removing data permanently.

-Find more information about our policies, procedures and guidance on information security.
+Find more information about our policies, procedures and information governance and IT policies.
+We also provide readers with additional guidance on our Information Security page.